-• 2 patients shouldn't be assigned to the same bed in the same night.

-- A room can have a gender limitation: only females, only males, the same gender in the same night or no gender limitation at all. - A department can have a minimum or maximum age. - A patient can require a room with specific equipment(s).
+- 2 patients must not be assigned to the same bed in the same night. - A room can have a gender limitation: only females, only males, the same gender in the same night or no gender limitation at all. - A department can have a minimum or maximum age. - A patient can require a room with specific equipment(s).